wsummerhill/wsummerhill.github.io/_posts/2022-10-07-DLL-sideloading.md

 2. `malicious.dll` calls legitimate `dll_orig.dll` in same folder by exporting all functions from the legitimate DLL
 3. Shellcode/payload runs in `malicious.dll` and also runs exported functions from `dll_orig.dll`
 <br />
-The execution flow of DLL proxying looks like this ([source](https://www.ired.team/offensive-security/persistence/dll-proxying-for-persistence)):
+The execution flow of DLL proxying looks like this: [source](https://www.ired.team/offensive-security/persistence/dll-proxying-for-persistence)

 ![image](https://user-images.githubusercontent.com/35749735/195198423-f5e76979-65ec-480b-a4c3-a2e032149e81.png)